Configuration¶

 fixer = "anthropic:claude-sonnet-4-6"

 Ossature searches for ossature.toml by walking up from the current directory.
-Override with --config:
+Override with the global --config option, which comes before the subcommand:

 Here's a config for a Lua game project using context files: